coderefinery/coderefinery.org/repository.md

 ## Git repository hosting for the Nordics (beta) [source.coderefinery.org](https://source.coderefinery.org)

-Private and public repositories with unlimited number of collaborators for Nordic academia.
+Private and public repositories with unlimited number of collaborators for Nordic research software.

+## Scope

-**This service is for collaborating on code and scripts**.
+This service is for collaborating on code and scripts.
 It is not designed to be a data sharing or storage service.
 In doubt please ask `radovan.bast@uit.no`.

 ### Who can use this service?